raedrizk/ansible-security-workshop/README.md

 > **Tip**
 >
-> We will be setting up another project to host the playbooks we will write during this workshop.
+> We will be setting up another project later to host the playbooks we will write during this workshop.

 ## Step 2 - Create the `Workshop Initial Setup` Job template